Course Resources

 Course Outline

-And then, if we are honest with ourselves, often we don’t want to do it because our lives are busy enough already.
-We don’t want to sacrifice some of our precious free time doing something which takes out so far out of our comfort zones.
+If we are honest with ourselves, we often don’t want to do it because our lives are busy enough already.
+We don’t want to sacrifice some of our precious free time doing something that takes us so far out of our comfort zones.

 Concern #1: I don’t know enough

 We have narrowed our focus even more.
 Although all biblical teaching is important, in witnessing situations, two are paramount: human sin and divine salvation.
 These are the two topics on which we want you to focus.
 As stated above, you don’t have to be an expert in Mormonism.
-Neither do you have to be a theologian knowing all the intricacies of biblical doctrine.
-All you need to do is talk about the reason why everyone needs a Savior, namely sin; and then how God filled the need completely by sending Jesus as our substitute to live and die for us.
-On this site, there are numerous articles giving a variety of ways of doing this.
+Neither do you have to be a theologian, knowing all the intricacies of biblical doctrine.
+All you need to do is talk about the reason why everyone needs a Savior, namely sin, and then how God filled the need completely by sending Jesus as our substitute to live and die for us.
+On this site, there are numerous articles that give examples of doing this.

 Concern #2: It doesn’t do any good